Eli-V-14/raycaster-map-creator/README.md

 # raycaster-map-creator
 A python coded project used to create a 2D array map.
 The map creator is used to showcase raycasting for a separate project, but is used to have set-up maps.
+Created using the concepts of Object-Oriented Programming, along with game-oriented concepts.

 # Default Settings for Development
 - Python Version: 3.12.#